-If it weren't the damn Alcohol and Tax Unit, it was the Police and if it weren't them it was bandits and vagrants pouring out of the woods.
+If it weren't the damn Alcohol and Tax Unit, it was the Police and if it weren't them it was bandits and vagrants and gangsters come down from the city pouring out of the woods.

 INT.
-MONTAGE - JACK'S FORD
+MONTAGE - JACK'S FORD - NIGHT

-JACK and CRICKET speed through ominous backwoods roads, the lights of the Ford cutting through black dust.
+JACK and CRICKET speed through ominous backwoods roads.
 JACK sees through the dust haze a GANG OF BANDITS - mangy, grizzled backwoods men drag a BLOCKADER from a busted up flatbed truck and beat him with hammers and shovels.